This post may contain affiliate links. See my affiliate disclosure policy.

 Table of Contents

-Since I started incorporating more nutrient-dense meals like this healthy pasta salad, Iโve noticed a huge difference in my energy levels.
-It provides a balanced mix of carbohydrates, protein, and healthy fats to fuel endurance and support recovery.
+Since I started incorporating more nutrient-dense meals like this healthy pasta salad, I’ve noticed a big difference in my energy.
+It gives me a balanced mix of carbs, protein, and healthy fats—ideal before a workout or to refuel afterward.
+Whether I’m training for a run or just tackling a busy day, this kind of salad keeps me going strong.

 I’m currently training for the Grand Canyon Rim to Rim to Rim with some friends for June and then heading to the Europe in July to run the Alps.
 Follow my running adventures on Instagram!